Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 How is this different from ADHD coaching I've tried before?

 Most ADHD coaching gives you external accountability and generic strategies.
-This protocol integrates two layers most programs skip: the software layer (protective IFS parts driving your patterns) and the hardware-specific scaffold (systems built around your actual deficit profile, not a generic ADHD checklist).
+This protocol integrates two layers most programs skip: the software layer (protective IFS parts driving your patterns — and a method for befriending them, not just managing them) and the hardware-specific scaffold (systems built around your actual deficit profile, not a generic ADHD checklist).
 You leave with named artifacts, not just habits.

 What does the evidence actually say about this approach?
 Evidence Tiers